Rammstein: Videos

-In October 2004, the video for "Mein Teil" ("My part") caused considerable controversy in Germany when it was released.
+In October 2004, the video for "Mein Teil" ("My part") caused controversy in Germany when it was released.
 It takes a darkly comic view of the Armin Meiwes cannibalism case, showing a cross-dressed Schneider holding the other five band members on a leash and rolling around in mud.
-The controversy did nothing to stop the single rising to No. 2 in the German charts.
-Meiwes (who was convicted of manslaughter in 2004, then retried in 2006 and found guilty of murder) brought a lawsuit in January 2006 against the band for infringement of rights to the story.

 The band's own views of its image are sanguine; Landers has said: "We like being on the fringes of bad taste".
 Christian "Flake" Lorenz comments: "The controversy is fun, like stealing forbidden fruit.
 But it serves a purpose.
 We like audiences to grapple with our music, and people have become more receptive".

 The video for "Pussy" was released September 2009.
 It features hardcore pornographic scenes of nudity along with women engaging in sexual activity with body doubles of the band members.
-It is the third Rammstein video to include nudity.